 Secondly, I would say that the mobile interface is one of the greatest assets of Mobility Work CMMS.
 The mobile application offers a certain complementarity with the web version, which is a coherent, well-developed and easy-to-use tool.
 It is particularly useful to maintenance technicians who operate on the field: it allows them to find their location easily, to view current and late tasks, and to react accordingly.

 Lastly, I would like to mention the analytical tool that offers an interesting integrated monitoring solution.
-On this point, I believe that Mobility Work CMMS has a significant lead over other software.
-With traditional CMMS solutions, you first need to extract data, then build your Excel document, from which you can extract the graphs you need.
+On this point, I believe that Mobility Work has a significant lead over other software.
+With traditional facility management software, you first need to extract data, then build your Excel document, from which you can extract the graphs you need.
 With Mobility Work, all this is automatic, it is a real time saver!
 It is a great analytical tool that helps users to identify key issues.

 Which feature do you use the most and can’t do without anymore?